 The flagship ensembles are the Hartness and Gladden String Quartets, supported by the Hartness and Gladden families.
 The members of these ensembles are selected in the Fall and perform together for a full year, receiving a scholarship for their work.

 Furman string students are in demand for professional opportunities for area events such as weddings, worship services, and corporate events.
+Contact Professor Stephan Fillare for more information.

 Bergman Saxophone Quartet

-Thanks to a bequest from local saxophonist and Furman supporter Al Bergman, this ensemble studies the art of collaborative chamber music under the guidance of saxophone and jazz studies professor Matt Olson.
+Thanks to a bequest from local saxophonist and Furman supporter Al Bergman, this ensemble studies the art of collaborative chamber music under the guidance of saxophone and jazz studies Dr. Matt Olson.
 Paid a stipend for participation, members are selected by competitive audition and perform both on campus and at community events.

 Jazz Combos

 Offering a more intimate exploration into the jazz experience, these varied groups are fertile ground for student composition and special arrangements of jazz standards.
 Members of the jazz faculty guide students as they study, select, rehearse, and perform in various campus and community venues.
 Membership is set by audition.
+Contact Dr. Matt Olson for more information.
+Looking for the Jazz Ensemble?
+Find more info here!

-Harp
+Harp Chamber Music

-Brass
+Brass Chamber Music

 Trumpet choir, low brass choir, horn ensemble, tuba quartet, trombone ensemble and the standard brass quintet are a few of the varied options for our talented brass students.
 Guided by the brass faculty, students explore chamber music tuned to their specific skills and musical growth.
 Membership is selected by the faculty.
+Contact Dr. Buddy Deshler for more information.

 More than a standard woodwind quintet, faculty introduce students to the next level of their musical growth through advanced collaborative studies.
 Membership is selected by faculty and instrumentation varies in size and type based on repertoire and student skill.
 Brass players are added as needed.
+Contact Dr. Anastasia Christofakis for more information.

-Percussion
+Percussion Chamber Music

 Under the direction of Dr. Omar Carmenates, the Furman University Percussion Ensemble performs a wide variety of literature while also dedicating itself to the commissioning and performing of new chamber works from both established and up-and-coming composers.
 In addition to its on-campus concerts, the ensemble actively records new works and can be heard on The John Psathas Percussion Project Volumes 1 & 2, and Matthew Burtner: Avian Telemetry all released through PARMA Recordings.